gal-yedidovich/PartitionView/README.md

 # PartitionView - Beautiful view to represent numeric values

-This library provides a single View, `Partition`, that can represent a single or multiple numeric values together for graphical purposes.
+This library provides a single View, `Partition`, that can represent a single or multiple numeric values together as a bar or pie chart for graphical purposes.

 ## Installation
 PartitionView is a *Swift Package*.